wrr/rack-wwwhisper/heroku-doc.md

 ###Enabling wwwhisper middleware for other Rack based applications.

-To enable wwwhisper middleware for other Rack based applications add following two lines to the `config.ru`:
+For other Rack based applications add following two lines to the `config.ru`.

     require 'rack/wwwhisper'
     use Rack::WWWhisper